 Read the latest news about Education on Peru Unplugged.

-Quechua Benefit set out to build Casa Chapi as a boarding house where the children, who lived in remote areas without access to a school, could live and attend public school in the nearby town of Chivay.
-After two years of operating the house, we were approached by the Peruvian Ministry of Education and asked if we would be willing to build a private school on the Casa Chapi campus.
+Quechua Benefit set out in 2009 to build Casa Chapi as a boarding house where the children, who lived in remote areas without access to a school, could live and attend public school in the nearby town of Chivay.
+After two years of operating the house, the Peruvian Ministry of Education asked if we would be willing to build a private school on the Casa Chapi campus.
 They were impressed by how well our children were doing in their public school classes.
-They wanted a private school managed by Quechua Benefit as a model project in the highlands to encourage other nonprofit institutions to follow our example.
+They wanted a private school managed by Quechua Benefit as a model in the highlands to encourage other nonprofit institutions to follow our example.

 The truth is, we knew little about operating a school and we had no money to build the classrooms.
 But the Ministry of Education persisted and told us we could hold classes in the Snowmass Health Clinic onsite until we raised the money for the school building.
 The Ministry agreed to supply and pay for teachers, books, supplies and two meals a day for Casa Chapi’s operation.

 The building was the easy part.
 The new project caused a dramatic change in the organization.
 We added 20 employees.
 We grew from 40 students to 75 primary students, and in 2017, we added a home in Arequipa for graduates of Casa Chapi where another 25 students can live and attend secondary school.
 In 2019 another home for secondary students opened in Yanahuara.
 The hard part was learning about the macro challenges that confront children who are born in the highlands.